 Related videos:

-Cubadebate accused the outlet of creating "a political and media climate conducive to the intensification of aggressions against Cuba," and described Caputo as "a functional piece within a narrative production chain" where leaks from political power are transformed into a public agenda.
+Cubadebate accused the media of creating "a political and media climate conducive to the intensification of aggressions against Cuba," and described Caputo as "a functional piece within a narrative production chain" where leaks from political power are transformed into a public agenda.

 The pattern of attacks by Cubadebate on independent or critical media is systematic.